 As it can be extremely hard to secure your first job many of the undergraduate courses have some sort of field work and or work experience.
 However, if your course does not contain any work experience you can arrange it independently through a marine laboratory.

 As with any science related career, continual professional development is vital to your career progression.
 You need to keep up to date on recent developments throughout your career.
 Most Oceanographer employers will provide on the job and some continual development training.
-However, it is also possible to supplement this with an additional continual professional development programme offered by the Marine technology consortium.
-Joining professional organisations such as The Challenger Society for Marine Science & the Society for underwater Technology, can help you network more effectively.
+However, it is also possible to supplement this with an additional continual professional development programme offered by the Marine Technology Education Consortium.
+Joining professional organisations such as The Challenger Society for Marine Science & the Society for Underwater Technology can help you network more effectively.

 Career prospects for Oceanographers in the UK are relatively good.
 It is a very niche area of science, so the number of applicants is limited.
 However, this also means that there are not a huge amount of jobs in the field.
 A lot of the jobs in this field are funded by the Natural Environment Research Council (NERC).
 These jobs may be with the National Oceanography Centre (Southampton), the Sea Mammal Research Institute and the Tyndall Centre for Climate Change Research.
 It is also possible to work directly for the government by working for the Department for Environment, Food and Rural Affairs (DEFRA).
 Other than these opportunities many of the jobs will be at universities or for private oil and gas companies.